 Cycle time decreased by 12 seconds

-So by simply retrofitting their CNC machines with RG2 Dual Gripper from OnRobot, Osvald Jensen has increased productivity on their CNC machines significantly in a very cost-effective way.
+So, by simply retrofitting their CNC machines with RG2 Dual Gripper from OnRobot, Osvald Jensen has increased productivity on their CNC machines significantly in a very cost-effective way.

-No need for human operators to be present constantly
+No need for human operators to be constantly present

-Another benefit is how the RG2 can continue to work without an operator being present.
+Another benefit is that the RG2 can continue to work even without an operator being present.
 When the lights are out and the humans have called it a day, the cobot and the collaborative grippers keep going, pushing up productivity considerably.
 The only thing the operators have to do is load the magazines with raw material.

 “To stay competitive in a high-cost country like Denmark, and at the same time demonstrate that we are a modern company, we have decided to invest in technology that gives us the best return.
 We have invested a lot in our CNC machines, and with collaborative robots, especially the OnRobot Gripper, we can, in a very cost-effective way, automate them.
 Therefore, in 2015, we invested in our first OnRobot gripper and had a return on investment in less than three months,” Christian Viereck explains.